Create multiple animation iterations automatically to present data in an impactful way

 “Vox Pops were an integral part of our communication messaging.
 They were able to help us transform a complicated multi-country dataset into a coherent, beautifully animated final product that conveyed the crucial key messages of the data across our entire business internationally.
 We have never had so much positive feedback from our stakeholders!”

-5) A leading international bank is creating an automated animation to present data around sales and marketing.
+- A leading international bank is creating an automated animation to present data around on-going sales and marketing performance.

 Why is it important to use data?